zama-ai/fhevm-solidity/docs/references/functions.md

 #### Bitwise operations (`AND`, `OR`, `XOR`)

 Unlike other binary operations, bitwise operations do not natively accept a mix of ciphertext and plaintext inputs.
-To ease developer experience, the `TFHE` library adds function overloads for these operations.
+To ease developer experience, the `FHE` library adds function overloads for these operations.
 Such overloads implicitely do a trivial encryption before actually calling the operation function, as shown in the examples below.

 Available for euint\* types: